 The Rome Semester

 The Rome Semester is the signature study abroad experience of the Humanities Program and a life changing opportunity to live, pray, and study at the heart of the Catholic Church.
-Students live in an intentional community at the Pontifical Irish College (a few blocks from the Colosseum), study at the Pontifical Gregorian University, and immerse themselves in the history and culture of Catholicism.
-All Providence College juniors and seniors are eligible to participate, and courses often fulfill requirements for degrees in Humanities, Catholic Studies, Theology, Philosophy, and related disciplines or core requirements.
+Students live in an intentional community at the Pontifical Irish College (a few blocks from the Colosseum and the Lateran Basilica), study at the Pontifical Gregorian University, and immerse themselves in the history and culture of Catholicism.
+All Providence College juniors and seniors are eligible to participate, and courses often fulfill core requirements or requirements for degrees in Humanities, Catholic Studies, Theology, Philosophy, and related disciplines.

 When and Where

-Each fall semester (mid September to mid December) at the Pontifical Irish College in Rome, Italy, located just a few blocks from the Colosseum.
+Each fall semester (mid September to mid December) at the Pontifical Irish College in Rome, Italy, located just a few blocks from the Colosseum and the Lateran Basilica.

 Community

-Students come from colleges and universities across the United States to live, study, and pray together while taking courses in Catholic Studies through the Pontifical Gregorian University.
-The community shares in common meals, Mass and prayer, guest speakers, social activities, and weekly city excursions.
-Several weekend trips are also part of the semester (such as a community retreat in Assisi and a visit to Florence).
+Students come from colleges and universities across the United States and Ireland to live, study, and pray together while taking courses in Catholic Studies through the Pontifical Gregorian University.
+The community shares in common meals, Mass and prayer, guest speakers, social activities, and regular city excursions.
+Two long weekend trips, a community retreat in Assisi and a cultural visit to Florence, are also part of the semester.

 Study